TUDelft-IN4303-2014/assignments/milestone2-analysis/day6.md

 You should define your own special type constructor and provide a meaningful error message.
 Next, you can do similar checks for main class subtyping and main class instantiation.

-### Challenge
+### Challenges

 Challenges are meant to distinguish excellent solutions from good solutions.
 Typically, they are less guided and require more investigation or higher programming skills.

-Enhance your error messages with information about scopes.
+1. Enhance your error messages with information about scopes.
    For example, you might want to mention the surrounding method of a variable which hides a field.
    You can retrieve such information from the annotations of a binding instance.
    To retrieve annotations, you should use strategies from the [standard library](http://releases.strategoxt.org/docs/api/libstratego-lib/stable/docs/).
    To analyse the anotated URIs, you should use strategies from `lib/runtime/nabl/uri`.

+2. In a post-analysis desugaring, replace `VarRef(x)` terms which refer to fields and not to variables with a term `FieldRef(x)`.